w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 ## Preety, middle school student with attention deficit hyperactivity disorder and dyslexia

-> My screen reader helps me focus on what I am reading.
+> My text reader helps me focus on what I am reading.
 I don't use it all the time but for long text it is super helpful

 Preety is a middle school student who has dyslexia and attention deficit hyperactivity disorder (ADHD).
 The ADHD makes it hard for her to pay attention and focus on her schoolwork, something she really needs to do to keep up with her classmates.
 Reading is especially difficult.
 Preety often has to read the same passage 2 or 3 times to fully comprehend its meaning but sometimes she is so fidgety.